A haunting memoir of teaching English to the sons of North Korea’s ruling class during the last six months of Kim Jong-il’s reign.

-Early mention of her job qualifications, having had written several op-eds, framed her story as a very credible writer, an authoritative source on the matter, and a trustworthy person.
-I didn’t realize it would entail talking about personal feelings, opinions, and relationships, as opposed to sticking to the the facts and letting the reader decide in a more open-ended sort of way instead of a timeline of her personal experience.
+Early mention of the author’s job qualifications, having had written several op-eds, framed her story as a very credible writer, an more authoritative source on the matter, and a trustworthy person.
+I didn’t realize it would entail going into more detail about personal feelings, opinions, and relationships, as opposed to sticking to the the facts and letting the reader decide in a more open-ended sort of way instead of a timeline of her personal experience.
 It was definitely more experience-oriented than data collection for investigative journalism type research.

 I quite enjoyed that angle for the most part.

 There was a certain mystery with several scenarios and the way she went about sourcing data for her own book though.
 One example is that she never really integrated other peoples’ experiences in the field or referred back to her own work, using only network names like CNN instead of the actual journal writer or the content matter of her work.
 She never gave credit to those who’ve gone before her or those who may have made provision for her to be there.
 I was somewhat surprised she never presented any statistics on the subject matter, but maybe that was purposeful in maintaining relevancy with time.